 Robert Lacoste's The Darker Side column has quickly become a must read among Circuit Cellar devotees.
 His column provides readers with succinct theoretical concepts and practical applications on topics as far reaching as digital modulation to antenna basics.
 Difficult concepts are demystified as Robert shines a light on complex topics within electronic design.

 This book collects sixteen Darker Side articles that have been enriched with new, exclusive content from the author.
 An intro into The Darker Side will give examples of material that can enhance and optimize the way you design.
 A Scilab tutorial along with Scilab software and all project material will be included with this package so that all projects can be tackled hands-on.
-Bonus Circuit Cellar content will be included on the CD for FREE!
 It's time to stop being afraid of the dark, let this book easily guide you through the time-draining, problematic elements of your application design.

 Electrical and Electronics Engineers; Electronics Designers; System Engineers; Hardware Engineers; High-level Hobbyists and Students